 The bad news is that a human can’t possibly weigh all the factors that influence the algorithmic decision-making mechanisms which determine the offer in the shopping cart field.
 The good news is that no one has to, because there is intelligent dynamic pricing software for eCommerce.

-What Do Amazon Tools With Dynamic Pricing Technology Do Differently?
+How Do Amazon Tools With Dynamic Pricing Technology Stand Out From The Rest?

 So the question now is why dynamic pricing helps Amazon sellers not only prevent a price war but can even ensure that the price of a product increases in the long run.
 Yes, you read that right, the price range of a product can shift upwards on Amazon through Dynamic Pricing.
 But more on that later.

 First of all, it’s important to know how an intelligent dynamic repricer works.
 In the Buy Box-targeted strategy, it continuously analyzes the market situation and registers every Amazon price change or shift in the structure of competitors on a product.
 Based on this mass of data, it then adjusts the user’s prices – not according to the same set of rules, as static tools do, but adapted to the requirements of the market and the user’s own market share.

 If Amazon now reports back to the software that the user has won the Buy Box with a certain price, the work of a rule-based repricer like Amazon’s would be done.
 Dynamic pricing tools such as the SellerLogic Repricer, on the other hand, raise the user’s product price again until the optimal price, i.e. not the lowest but the highest possible price with which the Buy Box can still be held, has been set.Because, as said before, it is not necessarily the lowest fighting price that gets the Add-To-Cart-Field, but also the shipping time, the shipping method, and many other factors play a big role.
 In this way, SellerLogic Repricer not only gets the Buy Box but also the highest possible price for the user, increasing sales and margin at the same time.